GameTilDead/ClickerLeague/README.md

 \- **Cursor speed is decreased** over time (linearly to 62% over the next minute).

-\- **AS is entirely disabled.** Instead, you gain a damage multiplier based on the current tier.
+\- **Keyboard is disabled.** Instead, you gain a damage multiplier based on the current tier.
 </details>

 ## Mechanics